ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 On our first day we got a brief introduction of Ordina JWorks by [Yannick De Turck](/author/yannick-de-turck/).
 We have learned that JWorks exists of 10 competence centers: Agile & DevOps, API & Microservices, Application Security, Cloud Native Platforms, Continuous Integration & Delivery, Big Fast Data, Internet of Things & Machine Learning, Javascript & Hybrid Mobile, JVM Languages and Software Architecture.
 Every competence center is responsible for organizing workshops and presentations.
-As an Ordina consultant it’s possible to contribute to one of these competence center by writing a blog post or an article on the JWorks Docs for example.
+As an Ordina consultant it’s possible to contribute to one of these competence centers by writing a blog post or an article on the JWorks Docs for example.

 We have received two books to read: Oracle Certified Associate Java SE8 (to obtain a Java 8 certificate) and Clean Code.
 These books are absolutely a must for every junior developer!